Holidays, New Years and Taxes: Be PreparedNov 05, 2019

 Ensure accounting records are up to date

 Ensure that your accounting system or accounting spreadsheet is complete and accurate.
 Use your bank account statements to verify that all revenue and expenses are recorded.
-If you do not have a separate bank account or have not yet started tracking your business results, see Top 10 New Business Mistakes: And How to Avoid Them or send me an email at [email protected] and we can get you started.
+If you do not have a separate bank account or have not yet started tracking your business results, see Top 10 New Business Mistakes: And How to Avoid Them or sign up for a coaching session and we can get you started.
 If you wait until after the end of the year to do this, you may be scrambling.
 Once you are caught up, be sure to updated your records at least monthly.

 Find a tax preparer